It seems you are offline. Please check your connection and try again.

 Yes, they run on networks like Vivo, Claro, TIM and Oi with proper +55 codes for cities such as São Paulo and Rio de Janeiro.

-How long does a temp line last?
+How long does a temp number last?

 A free one stays in the public pool and rotates over time, so treat any temporary number here as good for a single code.
 A paid temporary phone number is held just for your verification.